 In the case of non-academic probation, terms are tailored specifically for each individual case, enabling the student to work actively on the particular behavior(s) in question.
-Typical elements may include: a commitment to work on the particular behavior in question and do appropriate teshuvah (repentance) if necessary; work with a clergy mentor who can provide honest and open feedback.
+Typical elements may include: a commitment to work on the particular behavior in question and do appropriate tsehuvah (repentance) if necessary; work with a clergy mentor or other qualified person who can provide honest and open feedback and support.

-APPEALS OF PROBATION FOR ORDINATION STUDENTS
+APPEALS OF PROBATION

-Students may appeal the probation decision to the Dean of the Rabbinical School.
-Students should provide in writing a rationale for why the faculty's decision should be overturned.
+Students may appeal the probation decision to the Provost of Hebrew College.
+Students should provide in writing a rationale for why the probation should be overturned.